whamcloud/Online-Help/docs/Introduction_1_0.md

 ## HPC Job Scheduler integration with MapReduce

 Intel® Manager for Lustre* software works with the HPC job scheduler to integrate MapReduce; however, the job scheduler integration is a separate download.
 The HPC job scheduler integration supports Apache Hadoop.
 This adapter for job schedulers allows you to integrate common resource schedulers into your cluster.
 You have the choice of installing the SLURM (Simple Linux Utility for Resource Management) job scheduler integration or the PBS (portable batch system) job scheduler integration.
-An integration guide is available: Installing Hadoop, the Hadoop Adapter for Intel® Manager for Lustre* software, and the Job Scheduler Integration.

 Hadoop commonly uses Yarn to manage MapReduce jobs.
 Installing more than one job scheduler (such as SLURM and Yarn) on a single system can cause problems.
 The HPC Job Scheduler integration with MapReduce replaces YARN with an interface to the main resource manager for the system.
 This allows MapReduce applications to be run as normal HPC jobs.

 ## Apache Hive compatibility

 Hive is a data warehouse infrastructure built on top of Hadoop for providing data summarization, query, and analysis.
-Intel® has tested the Hadoop adapter for Lustre provided with Intel® Manager for Lustre* software for compatibility with Apache Hive version 2.5.
+Intel® has tested the Hadoop adapter for Lustre provided with Intel® Manager for Lustre* software for compatibility with Apache Hive version 2.3.

 ## Apache Hbase compatibility

 HBase is a non-relational, distributed database modeled after Google's BigTable and written in Java\*.
 Hbase runs on top of HDFS (Hadoop Distributed File System).
 Intel® has tested the Hadoop adapter for Lustre provided with Intel® Manager for Lustre* software for compatibility with Apache Hbase version 2.5.

-**Lustre\* {{site.lustre_version}}**
+## Lustre\* {{site.lustre_version}}

 This release of Intel® Manager for Lustre* software is based on the Intel® Foundation Edition for Lustre* {{site.lustre_version}} release tree, representing a major update to the underlying Lustre* version for the Intel® Manager for Lustre* software (as of version {{site.version}}).